The Dry Ten Martini Problem for Sturmian Hamiltonians: Introduction and main results

 \end{thm}

-In the next subsection, we provide a brief historical account of the Dry Ten Martini Problem.
-In the subsequent subsections, we provide two additional main theorems, and immediately use them to shortly prove Theorem~\ref{thm: all gaps are open}.
+In the next subsection, we provide a brief historical account of the dry ten Martini problem.
+Afterwards, we provide two additional main theorems, and immediately use them to prove Theorem~\ref{thm: all gaps are open}.

-\subsection{The Dry Ten Martini Problem}
+\subsection{The dry ten Martini problem}

-``Are all gaps there?'' -- a question asked by Kac in 1981 during a talk at the AMS annual meeting, and he offered ten Martinis for the solution.
-This led Simon \cite{Sim82-review} to coin the names the \emph{Ten Martini Problem (TMP)} and the \emph{Dry Ten Martini Problem (DTMP)} for two related questions concerning the almost Mathieu operator (AMO).
+``Are all gaps there?'', asked Kac in 1981 during a talk at the AMS annual meeting, and offered ten Martinis for the solution.
+This led Simon \cite{Sim82-review} to coin the names the \emph{Ten Martini Problem (}\emph{TMP}\emph{)} and the \emph{dry ten Martini problem (}\emph{DTMP}\emph{)} for two related questions concerning the almost Mathieu operator (AMO).
 The first problem, TMP, is whether the AMO has Cantor spectrum for all irrational frequencies and non-zero coupling constants.
-A final affirmative solution for the TMP was given by Avila and Jitomirskaya \cite{AviJit_analsmath09}.
+An affirmative answer for the TMP was given by Avila and Jitomirskaya \cite{AviJit_analsmath09}.
+Further remarkable results on Cantor spectrum for generic quasiperiodic Schrödinger operators are found in \cite{BeSi82,El92,Puig06,AvBoDa09,GolSch11,EicFilGwaLuk_JFA_2022,GeJitYouZho_arXiv23,GeJitYou_arxiv23,DamFilWan_MatNach_2023,DamLen_ETDS_2025}.
+Historical overviews on this problem, the route to its resolution and further important results appear in \cite{MarJit_etds17,Jitomirskaya2019,DaFi24-book_2}.

 The DTMP deals with the values that the IDS attains at the spectral gaps.
-The gap labeling theorem \cite{Bell92-Gap,BelBovGhe92} predicts the possible set of values, which the IDS may attain at the spectral gaps.
-The predicted gap labels for the AMO are exactly the ones as for the Sturmian Hamiltonians, see right hand side of (\ref{eq: thm-all gaps are open}).
+The gap labelling theorem \cite{Bellis82_Overview,John82,Bell92-Gap,BelBovGhe92,DamFill23-GapLabel,DamFilZha_jst23} predicts the possible set of values, which the IDS may attain at the spectral gaps.
+The predicted gap labels for the AMO are exactly the ones as for the Sturmian Hamiltonians, see the right hand side of (\ref{eq: thm-all gaps are open}).
 The DTMP is whether or not all these values are attained, or quoting Kac, ``Are all gaps there?''.

-We do not cover here the literature on the DTMP for the AMO.
-Some of it is discussed in \cite{DamFill23-GapLabel}, which is a recent survey on one-dimensional version of the gap labeling theorem.
-Here, we only mention the most recent achievement of Avila, You and Zhou \cite{AviYouZho23}, who solved DTMP for the non-critical AMO.
+We do not exhaustively cover here the literature on the DTMP for the AMO.
+A substantial progress towards its solution was achieved in \cite{ChElYu90,Puig04,AvJit10-JEMS,AviBocDam_JEMS_2012,LiYu15}.
+The most up to date result appears in \cite{AviYouZho23}, where Avila, You and Zhou solve the DTMP for the non-critical AMO.
+A more thorough historical account on the DTMP for the AMO can be found there.
+We refer to \cite{Han_tams18,DamLi_arx24,DamEmiFil_arx24,CedLi_arx25,GeWanXu_arx25} for more results about existence of spectral gaps for models other than the AMO.